Azure/autorest.typescript/packages/typespec-ts/test/modularIntegration/generated/type/property/optionality/README.md

-# Optional REST client library for JavaScript
+# Optional client library for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Optional REST client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Optional client.

 Illustrates models with optional properties.